-When an axis label isn't provided, the tool produces a default label.
-Providing the empty string as axis label means that no label should be shown.
-Variable replacements, as described in section 18.2.2.4, can be used in the label of Axis The Modelica tool is responsible for showing the unit used for values at the axis tick marks, so the axis label shall not contain the unit.
+When label isn't provided, the tool produces a default label.
+Providing the empty string as label means that no label should be shown.
+Variable replacements, as described in section 18.2.2.4, can be used in label.
+The Modelica tool is responsible for showing the unit used for values at the axis tick marks, so the axis label shall not contain the unit.